Serajuddin Hossain

 Serajuddin Hossain (1 March 1929 – 10 December 1971) was a prominent Bangladeshi journalist.
 He was the news and executive editor of The Daily Ittefaq.
-He was captured from his residence by the Pakistan army with the help of Al-Badr and Razakar.
+He was captured from his residence by the Pakistan army with the help of Al-Badr and Razakars.
 He was not only a prominent journalist, but was also considered to be a good writer and translator.
 He was very close to Sheikh Mujibur Rahman.
 He was the first to introduce investigative reporting into Bangla newspaper.
-During the 1971 liberation war, the country was occupied by the Pakistani army.
+During the Bangladesh Liberation War of 1971, the country was occupied by the Pakistani army.
 During this time, Serajuddin Hossain wrote in the newspaper on behalf of the liberation war, and secretly helped the freedom fighters.

 Early life

 Serajuddin Hossain was born in the village Sharushuna, in the district Magura.
 His father was Maulana Mazharul Haque and his mother was Ashrafunnessa.
 He was third of four siblings.
 His elder sister was Anowara Begum, and his elder brother Sharafuddin Hossain.
 His younger sister, was Lutfunnessa.
 Serajuddin Hossain lost his father when he was three years old.
 After his father died, the family moved to Jessore City to the home of his uncle, who was the headmaster of Jessore Zilla School.
 Serajuddin and his brother started studying in this school.
 He passed the matriculation examination from Jhikor Gacha High School in 1943, and received his I.A. from Jessore Madhusudan College in 1947, and received his B.A. from Kolkata's Islamia College (now Maulana Azad College).